swarna0712/CampusBox/README.md

    If user is already registered then it goes to the home page of the app.

--FIREBASE CLOUD FIRESTORE
+FIREBASE CLOUD FIRESTORE

   We stored our apps database in firebase cloud firestore.
   We also retrieved our database from the cloud as well.

--MY PROFILE
+MY PROFILE

-  We retrieved users data and put it on my profile.
+  We retrieved users data and put it on the my profile page.
-  You can later edit their name and email and also upload their profile picture.
+  They can later edit their name, email and also upload their profile picture.

--Conveyance
+Conveyance

-  Post
+  - Post
     This is basically if a user is looking for a co passenger, so he can just post the details of his travel, and his request will be posted.
 The other user will       have the option to request him to tag him along.

-  Search
+  - Search
     In this the user will have the option to look for the rides already posted so that he can request the user to pool the ride if he has the same destination.

-  My Request
+  - My Request
     Here the user can look for his requests if they have been declined or accepted.

--Buy and Sell (Yet to implement)
+Buy and Sell (Yet to implement)

   Connect with people around the campus, find things you want to buy, and add items that you would like to sell.
   Bid on items with your buying price.